Lee Gaze

-Lee James Gaze (born 21 May 1975 in Pontypridd, Wales) is a Welsh musician.
-He is the lead guitarist, and also one of the founding members, of the Welsh/American alternative rock band No Devotion and previously a member of the Welsh rock band Lostprophets.
+Lee James Gaze (born 21 May 1975) is a Welsh guitarist.
+He founded the alternative rock band Lostprophets with Ian Watkins in 1997, having previously been in a band called Fleshbind with him.
+Lostprophets released five studio albums, four of which made the top 10 of the UK Albums Chart, including Liberation Transmission which went to number 1 in 2006.
+After Watkins was sentenced to 29 years' imprisonment in 2013 for multiple sexual offences, Gaze and the other Lostprophets members formed No Devotion with Geoff Rickly.

 Early life

 Gaze was born in Pontypridd and grew up on a council estate in the Pontypridd village Rhydyfelin.
 He did not do well at school as he was more interested in playing thrash metal: as he told Kerrang! in 2006, "Before I discovered music, I was a total delinquent, and then Iron Maiden changed my life.
 I had just been listening to pop before that.
 A friend of mine got hold of a tape and played to me and we got obsessed."
 He was also a huge fan of Megadeth, Metallica and Slayer.

 Career

-In 1991, Gaze formed his first band.
-They recorded one demo, Discontent and in 1994 they joined forces with two other local musicians and formed Fleshbind.
-The band recorded three demos and saw some success in their three-year career, including playing a show for Metal Hammer at the London Astoria.
+In 1991, Gaze, Ian Watkins and Mike Lewis formed their first band called Aftermath.
+They recorded one demo and performed live a couple of times.
+In 1995, Gaze and Watkins formed Fleshbind, and recorded a demo named "Discontent".
+The band recorded two more demos and saw some success in their three-year career, including playing a show supporting Welsh band Feeder at the London Astoria.

-Tired with the lack of direction, Gaze and Watkins disbanded Fleshbind and formed Lostprophets alongside Mike Chiplin on drums, later recruiting Mike Lewis, Stuart Richardson and Jamie Oliver.
+Tired with the lack of direction, Gaze and Watkins disbanded Fleshbind and formed Lostprophets alongside Mike Chiplin on drums, later recruiting Mike Lewis, Stu Richardson and Jamie Oliver.
 Gaze was the lead guitarist and one of the band's key songwriters.

-Lostprophets disbanded in October 2013 after Watkins was arrested, and then jailed for 29 years.
+Lostprophets disbanded in October 2013 after Watkins was arrested and later imprisoned for multiple sexual offences.
 The remaining members later formed a new band, No Devotion, with Geoff Rickly as lead singer.
-The band have recently been working on their second album.
+The band have released two albums, Permanence (2015) and No Oblivion (2022).

+After Watkins was murdered in prison in October 2025, Gaze was the first ex-Lostprophets member to make any kind of public statement, thanking a fan on Twitter for their "kind words" after the fan had replied to an earlier thread.

+Gaze revealed on his Twitter account that he has been currently working on a new project which is a follow up to the 2004 Lostprophets album Start Something with former bassist Stu Richardson and is looking for a new lead vocalist for recording for a potential 2026 release date.